echnen/split-forward-backward/README.md

-# Generalized Fast Krasnoselskii-Mann Method with Preconditioners: Example code
+# Characterization of Nonexpansive Forward-Backward-type Algorithms with Minimal Memory: Example code

 This repository contains the experimental source code to reproduce the numerical experiments in: